ak68a/ack/demos/README.md

 In this directory you'll find several Demos walking you through different parts of the Agent Commerce Kit.

-We recommend running the demos from the root of the project with the command below, but each demo can also be run directly from its project directory with `pnpm start`.
+We recommend running the demos from the root of the project with the command below, but each demo can also be run directly from its project directory with `pnpm run demo`.

 ## Demos